FLClab/2-Species-SPLIT-STED/README.md

 Assuming the users have a working installation of Python on their computer (we recommend using Anaconda.
 See [installation instructions](https://docs.anaconda.com/anaconda/install/)), and either cloned or downloaded the files in this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.

-In an Anaconda Prompt window, enter the following lines to create a new environnement called FLIM, containing the necessary dependencies. requirements.txt is the path to this file obtained from this repository.
+The following lines create a new environnement called FLIM, containing the necessary dependencies. `requirements.txt` is the path to this file obtained from this repository.
 ```bash
 conda create -n FLIM python=3.11.4
 conda activate FLIM